rfc-st/humble/README.md

 * Create a <a href="https://github.com/rfc-st/humble/issues/new?assignees=&labels=&template=feature_request.md&title=">Feature request</a>.
 * Report a <a href="https://github.com/rfc-st/humble/security/policy">Security Vulnerability</a>.
 * Send me your suggestions: rafael.fcucalon@gmail.com
-* And use the above email to tell me about integrations of this tool in others!
+* Or use that email to tell me about integrations of this tool in others!
+* And to recommend me a good Blues! :sunglasses:

 Thanks for downloading _'humble'_, for trying it and for your time!.